 - Many disciplines are represented at UC’s Te Kāhui Roro Reo | New Zealand Institute of Language, Brain and Behaviour, where researchers study the foundations of language as an integrated, multimodal, statistical system operating in a social, physical, and physiological context.

 Linguistics is not taught in schools, so no specific school background is needed in order to begin it at university.
 The main requirements are curiosity and a desire to improve one's ability to think and express oneself clearly.

 Some knowledge of a language or languages other than English is desirable but not essential.

-Linguistics majors also need to include one course in a language other than English (or have equivalent language ability).
+Linguistics majors also need to include one 15-point course in a language other than English (or have equivalent language ability).
 This can be taken any year during the degree.
 Students can choose from:

 For the Linguistics minor in the Bachelor of Arts, Bachelor of Science, Bachelor of Commerce, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership, you will need to take these courses throughout your chosen degree:

 - 75 points in 100 to 300-level LING courses, with at least 45 points at 200-level or above

 If you are completing your Linguistics minor alongside a major in English Language, you may not credit to the minor any LING courses co-coded with ENLA courses that are being credited to the major.